sabbirakash/Apple_Store_Sales_SQL_Data_Analysis/README.md

 2. Calculate the total number of units sold by each store.
 3. Identify how many sales occurred in December 2023.
 4. Determine how many stores have never had a warranty claim filed.
-5. Calculate the percentage of warranty claims marked as "Warranty Void".
+5. Calculate the percentage of warranty claims marked as "Warranty Rejected".
-6. Identify which store had the highest total units sold in the last year.
+6. Identify which store had the highest total units sold in the last 2 year.
-7. Count the number of unique products sold in the last year.
+7. Count the number of unique products sold in the last 2 year.
 8. Find the average price of products in each category.
-9. How many warranty claims were filed in 2020?
+9. How many warranty claims were filed Completed?
 10. For each store, identify the best-selling day based on highest quantity sold.

 ### Medium to Hard (5 Questions)